Photographers are hired for brains and not gear

 If you tell people to call you, you better be ready for phone calls during dinner, bedtime, or anytime.

-For the most part, many of your portrait and wedding customers want to know if you are within their budget before starting their conversation with you; frankly, most photographers want qualified leads.
+Most of your portrait and wedding customers want to know if you are within their budget before conversing with you; frankly, most photographers want qualified leads.

 Two ways to list pricing

-First, you can put your full menu of prices up.
-What you charge for a sitting fee and your print prices are excellent to post.
+First, you can post your full menu of prices.
+Posting what you charge for a sitting fee and your print prices is excellent.

-If the fear of the photographer down the street seeing your prices and undercutting you is your greatest fear, then you have a lot more problems.
+If your greatest fear is the photographer down the street seeing your prices and undercutting you, you have many more problems.
 They can always get a friend to call and get your prices.

 There will always be someone cheaper than you.
 Race to the bottom on pricing is an authentic experience once you have been in the industry for a few years.
-You have to raise your rates sooner or later if you have kids at home to feed.
+You must raise your rates sooner or later if you have kids at home to feed.

-Second, you can also indicate that your prices start at $300 with an average order of $500.
+Second, you can indicate that your prices start at $300 with an average order of $500.
 But, again, be careful that you are truthful.
-Don’t try and get them in the door with a low price so insignificant that they must go up in price to get what most people need.
+Don’t try to get them in the door with a low price so insignificant that they must go up to get what most people need.

-Be sure not to use a link to a pricing page and then give them prices starting quote.
+Be sure not to use a link to a pricing page, then give them a price starting quote.

-You can also list your basic packages and what they include and then state to call for higher-end packages.
-Again, remember how you word this can make those upper packages more desirable.
+You can also list your basic packages and what they include and then state that you would call for higher-end packages.
+Again, remember how you worded this, which can make those upper packages more desirable.

 21 Jewel High-End Railroad Pocket Watch Hamilton 940–Not your $19.95 Timex Watch